bdshrk/bdshrk.github.io/portfolio/map-game.md

 *The world.png used to generate the game map.*

 The game also contains an "editor" mode that allows for easy editing of the `world.json` without having to manually edit the file.
 The editor mode saves the file as a copy as it is being worked on and the changes can be made permanent by copying and choosing to replace the original `world.json` file.
-My current workflow for adding new states and locales is to edit the map image externally, and then launch the game in the "editor" mode to select, assign and create new states as appropriate.
+The current workflow for adding new states and locales is to edit the map image externally, and then launch the game in the "editor" mode to select, assign and create new states as appropriate.

 ### World JSON